jazzband/django-user-sessions/README.rst

 Django includes excellent built-in sessions, however all the data is hidden away into base64 encoded data.
 This makes it very difficult to run a query on all active sessions for a particular user. `django-user-sessions` fixes this and makes session objects a first class citizen like other ORM objects.
+It is a drop-in replacement for `django.contrib.sessions`.

 I would love to hear your feedback on this package.
 If you run into problems, please file an issue on GitHub, or contribute to the project by